The OGLE Collection of Variable Stars. Nearly 66,000 Mira stars in the Milky Way: Discussion

 In general, the spiral structure of the Milky Way can be traced by molecular gas \citep{2001ApJ...547..792D}, neutral gas \citep{1988gera.book..295B}, star-forming regions \citep{2014ApJ...797...39B, 2014ApJ...783..130R} or young stars, e.g. classical Cepheids \citep{2019Sci...365..478S, 2019AcA....69..305S, 2019NatAs...3..320C}.
 On the other hand, the second main component of the Milky Way, the bulge, can be traced by red clump stars \citep{1994ApJ...425L..81W, 1997MNRAS.292L..15L, 2010ApJ...721L..28N, 2010ApJ...724.1491M, 2013MNRAS.435.1874W, 2019A&A...627A...3L}, RR Lyrae variables \citep{2015ApJ...811..113P, 2022MNRAS.509.4532S}, or finally Miras \citep{2009MNRAS.399.1709M, 2017ApJ...836..218L, 2020MNRAS.492.3128G}.
 Recently \citet{2020ApJ...891...50U} suggested, that GD Miras with longer periods probably trace the spiral arms in the Milky Way.
 It turns out that Mira-type variables, thanks to the wide age range and being abundant throughout the Milky Way, are extremely valuable tracers of old, intermediate, and young stellar populations.

 The distributions of the {\it I}-band brightness amplitude are cut at 0.8 mag, which is related to the classification method of Miras (see Section \ref{subsection:selection}).
 Miras in the GD fields have on average larger amplitudes with a peak of the distribution at 2.7 mag, while the BLG population has a slightly lower amplitude, with the distribution peak at 2.5 mag.
 It is clearly seen, that Miras with {\it I}-band amplitudes higher than 4 mag are rare.
+Additionally, it can be noticed that there is a small surplus of GD Miras with the {\it I}-band brightness amplitudes higher than 3 mag.

 Miras are usually divided into O-rich and C-rich \citep[][]{2010ApJ...723.1195R} stars. \citet{2005AcA....55..331S} made such a division for the LMC Miras based on their position in the optical Wesenheit index vs. NIR Wesenheit index diagram.
 Unfortunately, the same division could not be used for LPVs in the Milky Way due to a considerable depth of the BLG and GD along the line of sight \citep{2013AcA....63...21S}.
 However, our latest research \citep[][Iwanek et al. 2022 in prep.]{2021ApJ...919...99I} shows that such a division can be made based on the pulsation periods and mid-IR color indices.